 What do you enjoy most about your work?

-What about your job/organisation surprised you when you first started?
+What was it about your job/organisation that surprised you when you first started?

 What aspect of the job have you found most difficult to manage?
 Is this affected by your disability?